ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/how-to-mint-erc721-using-openzeppelin/tutorial.md

   storage.](#getting-metadata-ready-to-be-uploaded-to-decentralized-storage)
   (IPFS in this tutorial)
 * [Writing code in Remix IDE](#writing-code-in-remix-ide)
-* [Compiling and Deploying to Avalanche FUJI C-Chain Testnet.](#compiling-and-deploying-to-avalanche-fuji-c-chain-testnet)
+* [Compiling and Deploying to Avalanche Fuji C-Chain Testnet.](#compiling-and-deploying-to-avalanche-fuji-c-chain-testnet)
 * [Check the NFT on the explorer.](#check-the-nft-on-the-explorer)